-Truist Financial Corporation (Truist) is a financial holding company (FHC) and conducts its business operations through its bank subsidiary.
-Truist Bank, and other non-bank subsidiaries.
+Truist Financial Corporation (Truist or Company) is a financial holding company (FHC) and conducts its business operations through its bank subsidiary, Truist Bank, and other non-bank subsidiaries.
 Truist is a purpose-driven financial services company committed to inspiring and building better lives and communities.
 Truist has leading market share in many high-growth markets in the country.
-The Company offers a wide range of services including retail, small business and commercial banking; asset management; capital markets; commercial real estate; corporate and institutional banking; insurance; mortgage; payments; specialized lending; and wealth management.
-Headquartered in Charlotte, North Carolina, Truist is the sixth-largest commercial bank in the U.S.
+The Company offers a wide range of services including retail, small business, and commercial banking; asset management; capital markets; commercial real estate; corporate and institutional banking; insurance; mortgage; payments; specialized lending; and wealth management.
+Headquartered in Charlotte, North Carolina, Truist is a top 10 U.S. commercial bank.

-Truist Bank is a state non-member bank and is supervised by the Federal Deposit Insurance Corporation (FDIC) and North Carolina State Banking Commission, while Truist Financial Corporation is supervised by the Federal Reserve Board (FRB).
+Truist Bank is a state non-member bank and is supervised by the Federal Deposit Insurance Corporation (FDIC) and North Carolina Office of the Commissioner of Banks, while Truist Financial Corporation is supervised by the Federal Reserve Board (FRB).
 Truist's non-bank subsidiaries are regulated and supervised by various other regulatory bodies, including the Securities and Exchange Commission and the Financial Industry Regulatory Authority.

 This report provides certain quantitative and qualitative information on Truist's LCR.
-It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2020 and Quarterly Report on Form 10-Q for the period ended March 31, 2021 and the Consolidated Financial Statements for Bank Holding Companies - FR Y-9C for the period ended March 31, 2021.
+It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2020 and Quarterly Report on Form 10-Q for the period ended June 30, 2021 and the Consolidated Financial Statements for Bank Holding Companies - FR Y-9C for the period ended June 30, 2021.
 Truist's SEC filings are located on its website at ir.truist.com/sec-filings.